merlinthemagic/MTM-Async/Docs/Parallel/README.md

 You must use >=PHP 7.3 with ZTS from build.
 If you just wanna test, i have included RPMs for CentOS7 in the "Prebuilds" folder.
 Otherwise, you can checkout from remi.

-To use MTM and Parallel:
+To use MTM-Async and Parallel:

 ```
 composer require merlinthemagic/mtm-async